TrellixVulnTeam/swahilipython_SCMU/Doc/library/datetime.rst

       failure.

    .. versionchanged:: 3.6
-      :meth:`fromtimestamp` may return instances with :attr:`.fold` set to 1.
+      :meth:`kutokatimestamp` may return instances with :attr:`.fold` set to 1.

-.. classmethod:: datetime.utcfromtimestamp(timestamp)
+.. classmethod:: datetime.utckutokatimestamp(timestamp)

    Return the UTC :class:`.datetime` corresponding to the POSIX timestamp, with :attr:`.tzinfo` ``None``.
 (The resulting object is naive.)